Kensmith-Project/transactionhistory/README.md

    I used useEffect react hook to fetch the faked data using the localhost api url as the data Url.
    I used a promise to fetch the faked api data and converted it to JSON.
-   I added header, method of Post and added body which I passed the all query.
+   I added header, method of `Post` and added body which I passed the all query.
 This enabled me fetch the data effectively.
-   Note: There was no try and catch because the data is on local host.
+   Note: There was no try and catch because the data is on local host, ie it is not running online.

    UI Implementation